If you want to be successful in any business or project, including software development, risk management is of the utmost importance.

 What is Risk Management in Software Development?

-In this process, you start by identifying potential risks, assessing them, and then prioritizing these risks so you can control their probability.
+Risk management in software development refers to an extensive process that involves identifying potential risks, assessing them, and then prioritizing these risks so you can control their probability.

 Risk management and risk mitigation are important parts of the software development process due to their direct impacts on project timelines, budgets, and general success.